A.2 Convex Sets

 A more sophisticated example is the set \[ \mathcal{S}=\left\{\bm{x}\in\R^{n} \mid \left|p_{\bm{x}}\left(t\right)\right|\leq1\textm{ for }\left|t\right|\leq\pi/3\right\}, \] where \(p_{\bm{x}}(t) = x_{1}\textm{cos}(t) + x_{2}\textm{cos}(2t) + \cdots + x_{n}\textm{cos}(nt)\).
 Note that this set is an intersection of an infinite number of sets indexed by \(t\).

-Affine composition
+Affine Composition

-A function is affine if it has the form \(f(\bm{x}) = \bm{A}\bm{x} + \bm{b}\), where \(\bm{A}\in\R^{m\times n}\) and \(\bm{b}\in\R^{m}\), i.e., the sum of a linear function and a constant.
+A function is affine if it has the form \(f(\bm{x}) = \bm{A}\bm{x} + \bm{b}\), where \(\bm{A}\in\R^{m\times n}\) and \(\bm{b}\in\R^{m}\), that is, the sum of a linear function and a constant.

 Suppose \(\mathcal{S}\subseteq\R^n\) is a convex set and \(f:\R^n\longrightarrow\R\) is an affine function.
 Then the image of \(\mathcal{S}\) under \(f\), \[ f\left(\mathcal{S}\right)=\left\{f(\bm{x}) \mid \bm{x} \in \mathcal{S}\right\}, \] is convex.